dfinity/motoko/doc/md/reference/overview.md

 let revStack = reverse(stack); // works though reverse defined on List (not Stack)
 ```

-Type definitions
-do not create types,
-but name existing types
+Type definitions do not create types, but name existing types.

 Despite their different names, `Stack` and `List` are equivalent types.

-## Subtyping (Variants)
+### Subtyping (variants)

 `WeekDay <: Day`